tomhenrich/plex/docs/index.md

 ## Quick notes

 1. **Do not share your account with someone else.**
-   * If you think someone would enjoy access, let me know and I can choose whether to invite them.
+   * Let me know if you'd like someone to have access.
 Don't just give them your password.
-2. **I can't realistically have every movie or show ever made.**
-   * Let me know if there's something you'd like to see and I'll try to find it!
+2. **Let me know if there's something you want to see!**
-   * My goal is to reduce the need for multiple streaming services, but Plex can't fully replace every possible service.
+   * I can't realistically have everything ever made, but I'll do what I can to find it.
 3. **I do not control the app itself, just the content.**
    * The app is owned and updated by the _company_ Plex.
-If a button stops working, that's on them.

 If you have any questions or need any help, just ask!